secretstartups/handbook/sales/negotiate-to-close/index.html.md

 ## Overview

 A sales negotiation is a strategic discussion (or series of discussions) between buyer and seller that ideally leads to a deal being closed.
 The main goal of the negotiation process is to reach an agreement that's acceptable to everyone.
-Successful negotiation outcomes often start with the sales professional having and demonstrating the right mindset--one focused on a building a long-term partnership whereby both parties (buyer and seller) benefit more by working together than if the partnership did not exist.
+Successful negotiation outcomes often start with the sales professional having and demonstrating the right mindset -- one focused on a building a long-term partnership whereby both parties (buyer and seller) benefit more by working together than if the partnership did not exist.

 In his book [_Closing Time_](https://www.amazon.com/Closing-immutable-Sales-Negotiation-Hubsher/dp/0981789005), Ron Hubsher highlights the 7 immutable laws of sales negotiation:

-1. You must be the buyer's 1st choice
+1. You must be the buyer's first choice
 1. Know the financial benefit your solution creates
 1. Anticipate getting squeezed on price
 1. Be proactive on budget and remove decision-making obstacles in advance